ajayy-m/ajayy-m/README.md

 - 🔭 I’m currently working on innovative AI and web development projects.
 - ➡️ Artificial Intelligence, Machine Learning, Web Development
 - 👯 I’m looking to collaborate on impactful open-source projects.
-- ⚡ Joke of the Day : Why did the functions stop calling each other?
-Because they had constant arguments.

 <br>